ILOVEYOU, 2024, Acrylic and oil on canvas, 52 x 60 inches, 132.1 x 152.4 cm, MMG#36466

 Upward Descent, 2021, Acrylic and oil on canvas, 66 x 61 inches, 167.6 x 154.9 cm, MMG#33557

 Trudy Benson (b.
-1985, Richmond, VA) received her Master of Fine Arts from Pratt Institute and her Bachelor of Fine Arts from the Virginia Commonwealth University.
+1985 in Richmond, VA) received her Master of Fine Arts from the Pratt Institute, Brooklyn, NY and her Bachelor of Fine Arts from Virginia Commonwealth University, Richmond, VA.

-Her work may be found in the Beth Rudin DeWoody Collection, New York, NY; Hudson Valley Center for Contemporary Arts, Peekskill, NY; Portland Museum of Art, Portland, ME; and the Saatchi Gallery, London, United Kingdom, among others.
+Benson’s work may be found in the collections of the Aïshti Foundation, Beirut, Lebanon; Beth Rudin DeWoody Collection, New York, NY; Hudson Valley MOCA, Peekskill, NY; Portland Museum of Art, Portland, ME; Saatchi Gallery, London, United Kingdom; Schwartz Art Collection, Harvard Business School, Cambridge, MA; and Susan and Michael Hort Collection, New York, NY.

 Lauren Nickou reviews Trudy Benson's exhibition Plastic Paintings at Galerie Krinzinger.